G-4

 Photo NH 73381 courtesy NHHC.

 A nice photo of G-4 from the stern at sea prior to WW I, approximately 1914, along with two closeups.
 The position of the upper rudder says that the submarine is making a left turn, and this could explain the starboard list, although G-4 was known to have stability issues.
 The middle picture is a closeup of the stern, showing details of the topside rudder, folded up stern planes, and the open aft torpedo room hatch.
-Both the stern and bow diving planes had to be manually rigged out by sending a crewman topside prior to diving, a dangerous evolution in anything other than a calm sea.
+Both the stern and bow diving planes had to be manually rigged out by sending a crewman topside prior to diving, with that same crewman taking down and stowing the topside ventilation pipes.
+This was a dangerous evolution in anything other than a calm sea.
 The third photo is a closeup of the conning tower fairwater and bridge structure.
 The commissioning pennant is flying from the radio mast.
 The officer on the right is most likely the boat's Commanding Officer, LT Ernest D. McWhorter, a Navy Cross awardee later in WWI.

 Photo from the Rick Larson Collection, now in the private collection of Ric Hedman.